rust-embedded/rust-raspberrypi-OS-tutorials/02_runtime_init/README.md

 ## tl;dr

-We are calling into Rust code for the first time.
+We are calling into Rust code for the first time and zero the [bss](https://en.wikipedia.org/wiki/.bss) section.
+Check out `make qemu` again to see the additional code run.

 - More sections in linker script:
      - `.rodata`, `.data`